• Skip to primary navigation

 If a relaxing stay by the beach is what you’re after, Sardinia is one of the best Italy under-the-radar destinations out there.
 This island is home to over 1,000 miles of coastline where you’ll find some of the most spectacular beaches in the whole country.
 A great alternative to the busier beaches of Sicily or the Amalfi Coast!

-The interior of the island is mountainous, meaning there is a great variety in the scenery, plus Sardinia is home to an interesting history and culture.
+The interior of the island is mountainous, meaning there is a great variety in the scenery.
+Plus, Sardinia is home to an interesting history and culture.
 Explore ancient cities like Barbagia and Sassari, stopping along the way for romantic meals of fresh seafood and satisfying Vermentino wine.

 Sardinia Highlights:

-- Stay in a seaside resort, where you can enjoy a private lagoon and lots of sunbathing on white sand beaches
+• Stay in a seaside resort, where you can enjoy a private lagoon and lots of sunbathing on white sand beaches

-- Head to the small fishing village of Alghero to taste its world-famous lobster
+• Head to the small fishing village of Alghero to taste its world-famous lobster

-- Visit historical sites like the Giants Tombs of Coddu Vecchiu and the 19th-century BCE structure Nuraghe Santu Antine Torralba
+• Visit historical sites like the Giants Tombs of Coddu Vecchiu and the 19th-century BCE structure Nuraghe Santu Antine Torralba

 Umbria

 The region of Umbria – called Italy’s green heart – should really top the list of off-the-beaten-path Italy locations.
 Although often skipped over for the better-known region of Tuscany, Umbria offers both easy day trip access to famous cities like Rome, Florence as well as several charming towns that embody Italy’s charm.
-It also features green rolling hills, excellent wine bars, and interesting annual festivals.
-There are many options for hiking in Umbria or a bike tour Umbria style.
-What more could you ask for in an Italy destination?

 Umbria Highlights:

-- Check out local festivals like Gubbio’s Festa dei Ceri candle race, the spring festival Calendimaggio in Assisi, and Perugia’s chocolate festival
+• Check out local festivals like Gubbio’s Festa dei Ceri candle race, the spring festival Calendimaggio in Assisi, and Perugia’s chocolate festival

-- Visit natural wonders like the Marmore Waterfall, the Gorges of Nera, or the Monti Sibillini National Park
+• Visit natural wonders like the Marmore Waterfall, the Gorges of Nera, or the Monti Sibillini National Park

-- Explore charming towns and small cities, including Spoleto, Todi, Assisi, Orvieto, and more
+• Explore charming towns and small cities, including Spoleto, Todi, Assisi, Orvieto, and more

 Emilia-Romagna

-If the goal of your vacation is to eat your way through the best of Italy, consider a trip to Emilia-Romagna, often considered the culinary capital of Italy.
+If the goal of your vacation is to eat your way through the best of Italy, consider a trip to Emilia-Romagna.
+It’s often considered the culinary capital of Italy.
 Specialties like prosciutto di Parma, Parmigiano Reggiano and balsamic vinegar are found everywhere and the Bolognese sauce will surely blow you away.
 Wash it all down with Lambrusco wine.

 Emilia-Romagna Highlights:

-- Explore all the amazing flavors of the region firsthand with visits to local producers of Parmigiano Reggiano, Prosciutto di Parma and step into the hidden world of balsamic vinegar at a real acetaia.
+• Explore all the amazing flavors of the region firsthand with visits to local producers of Parmigiano Reggiano, Prosciutto di Parma and step into the hidden world of balsamic vinegar at a real acetaia

-- Learn all about the local Lambrusco grapes followed by a sommelier-led wine tasting session.
+• Learn all about the local Lambrusco grapes followed by a sommelier-led wine tasting session

-- Live in the fast lane for the day.
-Visit the Ferrari museum in Modena and get behind the wheel of a Ferrari Challenge for a few laps around the track.
+• Live in the fast lane for the day.
+Visit the Ferrari museum in Modena and get behind the wheel of a Ferrari Challenge for a few laps around the track

 Piedmont